 Apple Tarte Tatin recipe

 Apple Tarte Tatin is a classic French dessert.
-This upside-down tart is made with apples.
+This upside-down tart features buttery, caramel-coated apples baked under a flaky pastry crust.
+Once inverted, the apples become the glossy, golden topping.
 The dessert is named after the Tatin sisters, who created it in the 19th century.

-My gluten-free pastry does not stretch or roll well.
+I made this dessert with gluten-free flour.
+This makes the pastry not stretch or roll well.
 So the cake was a bit too crumbly.
 Here is how to make Apple Tarte Tatin:

 Apple Tarte Tatin